loomio/loomio-docs/en/src/policy/subscriptions/management/index.md

 - Billing Address (to insure sales taxes are applied correctly)
 - Confirm details and click the __Place My Order__ button.

 The subscription is activated immediately and the group automatically upgraded.

 A tax invoice/statement confirming successful payment will be sent to your email address.

+You will also receive an email a secure link to the billing portal for your subscription, where you can manage your account, update credit card and contact details, and download current or past statements.

+The link is only valid for 30 days, so please follow it as soon as you get a chance.

 ## Automatic payment and statement generation
-Your credit or debit card details are held securely by Chargify, our subscription management service provider, for future recurring payments.
-Chargify is PCI DSS Level 1 Compliant.
+Your credit or debit card details are held securely by Maxio, our subscription management service provider, for future recurring payments.
+[Maxio](https://www.chargify.com/security/) is PCI DSS Level 1 Compliant.

-Monthly or annual payments via Chargify are automatic, and an invoice/statement is issued on successful payment.
+Monthly or annual payments via Maxio are automatic, and an invoice/statement is issued on successful payment.

-You can access statements, and update card and contact details at any time by visiting **Manage payment details** in your group Settings, or using the secure **Account Management** link at the bottom of your statement.

 ## Billing problems
-Chargify may be unable to process a payment to your card when due.
+Maxio may be unable to process a payment to your card when due.

 If a payment is unsuccessful, an email notification will be sent to the email address we have on file, along with a link to the billing portal where you can update card details.
 The billing system will continue to retry the payment once a week, and if payment is not successful after four (4) attempts, the subscription plan will be cancelled (day 28).

 Card payment problems are often caused by:
 - Insufficient funds
 - Expired card
 - Bank restrictions on new cards or changes to existing cards.

 Please make sure your credit or debit card is authorized for “international payments” and “internet transactions” (“Prch” and “Auth”).

 The billing system will issue an alert via email when your credit card is nearing expiry.